 I’m Interested in Making an Adoption Plan For My Child

 Often, we hear the question “How do I give my child up for adoption?” from mothers who are struggling to parent or who have decided that they want more for their child than they can provide.

 Other times, they want their child to have a stable, two-parent family or life just isn’t working out how they planned.
 Whatever your reason for considering adoption for your child, we will provide you with caring and supportive help during the steps to adoption.

 At Lifetime Adoption, we are adoption specialists, and we work with a number of women who are unsure on how to give a child up for adoption.
 We provide support and help as you learn more about adoption and if it is the right choice for your child.
 There is no cost to you at any time, and we will make sure that you thoroughly understand the steps to adoption, the process, and the outcomes.

 One of the first steps to adoption is to learn about the choices you have with adoption.
-Call anytime at 1-800-923-6784 to request information by mail or email on how to give a child up for adoption and to speak with a caring adoption coordinator about your situation.
+Call or text 1-800-923-6784 anytime to request information by mail or email on how to give a child up for adoption and to speak with a caring adoption coordinator about your situation.